*This post about how to apply Radical Candor in a crisis was originally written at…

 *This article about persuasion is part of our new series about the Get Stuff Done (GSD) Wheel and has been excerpted from Radical Candor: Be a Kickass Boss Without Losing Your Humanity.

-You’ve managed to drive your team to a decision, but there are still people who don’t agree with it — the same people who will be responsible for helping to implement it.
+Your team has managed to come to a decision, but there are still people who don’t agree with it — the same people who will be responsible for helping to implement it.
 If you’re working efficiently, not everybody on your team is involved in every step of the listen-clarify-debate-decide process for everything — just the relevant people.

 Now that a decision has been reached, it’s time to get more people on board.
 This isn’t easy, and it’s vital to get it right.
 Persuasion at this stage can feel unnecessary and make the decider resentful of people on the team who aren’t fully in agreement.